 Now a multi-millionaire, the entrepreneur’s latest venture is Forever Young, a premium rosé wine.

-Bethenny Frankel, who received the Realty Royalty Award at the MTV Movie & TV Awards: UNSCRIPTED ceremony on June 5, worked hard as an actor and entrepreneur for many years to make a name for herself.
-She experienced many stops and stops in her career before she hit it big by landing a spot on the inaugural season of The Real Housewives of New York City.
+Bethenny Frankel worked hard as an actor and entrepreneur for many years to make a name for herself.
+She experienced many stops and stops in her career — which included nannying for Paris Hilton and working as a personal assistant to Jerry and Linda Bruckheimer — before she hit it big by landing a spot on the inaugural season of The Real Housewives of New York City.
 Since RHONY premiered in 2008, she has not only become one of the most popular stars from the Bravo franchise — but also one of the richest in Housewives history.

 1. TV & Film

 After she amassed a sizable fan base, Frankel was able to launch other TV shows that cemented her as a headliner, as opposed to a member of an ensemble cast.
 Bravo brought her back for three seasons of Bethenny Getting Married (later renamed Bethenny Ever After), which focused on her wedding and marriage.
-She also scored deals for follow-up reality series Bethenny & Fredrik and The Big Shot with Bethenny.
+She also scored deals for follow-up reality series Bethenny & Fredrik and The Big Shot with Bethenny, the latter of which she seeks a second-in-command for her Skinnygirl company.
 Frankel even ventured into daytime TV with Bethenny, which lasted one season and brought her to the network world for the first time.

 Frankel also guest-starred or appeared as a recurring personality or character in TV shows such as The Apprentice: Martha Stewart, Skating with the Stars, The Real Housewives of Beverly Hills, and Shark Tank.
 What she was paid for any of these non-Housewives efforts isn’t clear, but she continues to return to TV regularly.